stormpath/stormpath-documentation/source/accnt_mgmt.rst

 How to Create a Group
 ^^^^^^^^^^^^^^^^^^^^^

-So let's say we want to add a new Group resource with the name "Starfleet Officers" to the "Captains" Directory.
+So let's say you want to add a new Group resource with the name "Starfleet Officers" to the "Captains" Directory.

 The following request: